Frequently Asked Questions

 Do I have to learn German?

 Language proficiency requirements vary.
-Many STEM internships are conducted primarily in English.
+Most STEM internships are conducted in English.
 Internships in cultural fields require at least intermediate-level German proficiency.
 Native or near-native fluency may be required for internships in media and journalism.
 We will find the best fit for you.

 Are there deadlines?

 We accept applications throughout the year, and some companies prefer to wait until the spring to make summer plans.
-However, some internships — such as the Ruhr Fellowship, Bundestag, and Ifo — have strict deadlines.
+Internships such as the Ruhr Fellowship, Bundestag, and Ifo have strict deadlines.
+A work authorization (if required) may take up to 90 days to process, so the sooner you apply, the better.
 Keep in mind that the sooner you apply, the better your chances of getting your top choice.

 How do I submit my cover letter, CV and other materials?

-When you submit an Application Form, you will receive an invitation to a shared Google Folder if any supporting materials are required.
+You can upload your resume on the Application Form.
+After you apply, you will receive an invitation to a shared Google Folder for your other application materials.
 Only you and the Summer Work Program staff will have access to this shared folder.
-CVs and cover letters must be submitted as Microsoft Word Documents.
+Resumes and cover letters should be submitted as Microsoft Word or Google Docs.
 Ask your recommender to email the recommendation letter directly to the Assistant Director.

 What do I include in my cover letter?